 Christ’s Resurrected Body

-Christ’s resurrected body may gives us some additional insight into the bodies of a theophany or a Christophany.
-Luke 24:13-35 and John 20:19-23 teaches us that Jesus’ resurrected body could be seen.
+Christ’s resurrected body gives us additional insight into the bodies of a theophany or a Christophany.
+Luke 24:13-35 and John 20:19-23 teach us that Jesus’ resurrected body could be seen.
 Luke 24:30-31, 36-43 adds that Jesus could eat a meal and Luke 24:31 says that He become invisible.
 John 20:19 and 26 reveal Jesus suddenly appeared inside of a closed room and John 20:26-29 indicates that He could be touched.
+Furthermore, in Luke 24:36-43 Jesus stated that He did not have a flesh and blood body nor was He a spirit.